sgrandner/my-fancy-schematic/README.md

 ### Starting (with optional properties)

     npm run start

+**As default schematics are started locally in dry run mode, i.e., no files are written to disk !**

 As defined by schema.json (which is set in collection.json) a property `fancy` can be set in different ways